Day Case Admissions

 Where can I go in an emergency?

-Anchor Animal Hospital is available for limited emergencies Monday, Wednesday, Thursday, and Friday 8am-6pm, Tuesday 8am-7pm, and Saturday 8 AM – 5 PM.
+Anchor Animal Hospital is available for limited emergencies Monday to Friday 8am-6pm.
 Please call prior to coming down for an emergency.

 We work with several emergency hospitals in the area to provide service outside of these hours.
 If your pet is having an emergency outside of these hours we recommend that you bring them to either MA-RI Veterinary Emergency, in Swansea, or Cape Cod Veterinary Specialists, in Buzzards Bay.
 We receive detailed reports regarding your pet’s condition and are happy to provide any follow-up or further care needed.